 - The closing the bones massage and wrapping is done using Fouta towels (similar to Turkish towels)

-- I massaged a new mother from Mauritius and she told me it was quite similar to what I did.
+- I massaged a new mother from Mauritius.
+Her grandmother was present and she told me the practice back home was quite similar to what I did.

 - An Israeli doula told me of finding out it was practised back home after learning the practise with me